carrereb/API_REST/README.md

     + to set up the API : https://openclassrooms.com/fr/courses/7192416-mettez-en-place-une-api-avec-django-rest-framework
 - To understand the json display : https://www.delftstack.com/howto/django/django-create-json-response/

 Now, the difficulty is to understang how can I import a json file for the POST request.

+I found a way to do that using Django REST Framework and I change the structure of my code to adapt it to the framework.

+Now, I have two difficulties :
+- create the client for the chargepoint giving in teh URL
+- make that each URL use an only one method (GET, POST or DELETE)